dariobauer/graph-onedrive/docs/DOCUMENTATION.md

 * link_type (str) -- type of sharing link to create, either "view", "edit", or ("embed" for OneDrive personal only) (default = "view")
 * password (str) -- password for the sharing link (OneDrive personal only) (default = None)
-* expiration (datetime) -- expiration of the sharing link, computer local timezone assummed for 'native' datetime objects (default = None)
+* expiration (datetime) -- expiration of the sharing link, computer local timezone assumed for 'native' datetime objects (default = None)
 * scope (str) -- "anonymous" for anyone with the link, or ("organization" to limit to the tenant for OneDrive Business) Note businesses may choose to disable anonymous links which will result in an error (default = "anonymous")

 Returns: